ConservationInternational/trends.earth/README.md

 ## License

-The `ldmp-qgis-plugin` is free and open-source.
+`earth.trends` is free and open-source.
 It is licensed under the GNU General Public License, version 2.0 or later.